mastodon/documentation/archetypes/methods.md

 : **Internal parameter.** Use HTTP `Link` header for pagination.

 limit
-: String.
+: Number.
 Maximum number of results to return.
 Defaults to 40.

 ##### Form data parameters